 As a means to achieve these aims, the Initiative is creating “Democracy Labs.”
 The labs are built on models of collaborative humanities and social science scholarship and public policy formation.
 Teams may include faculty, postdoctoral fellows, and graduate and undergraduate students working with those who have expertise as government, NGO, public policy, and business leaders; activists; artists; and philanthropists.
 Together they will explore specific research questions about democracy.
-The Democracy Labs will consist of a Core Lab and a group of Rotating Labs.
+The Democracy Labs consist of the permanent John L. Nau III History and Principles of Democracy Lab and a group of Rotating Labs.

 THE LABS HAVE THE FOLLOWING FEATURES

 Leading each lab will be a team of distinguished faculty, all of whom will be pursuing active research agendas in the relevant area, working with postdoctoral fellows, Ph.D. students, and small groups of undergraduate students who have a deep interest in the topic.
 These faculty members, known as Democracy Lab Fellows, will develop at least two new undergraduate courses (Forums) to ultimately enhance the curriculum and extend the labs’ impact into teaching.

 The labs will bring in leading outside scholars and practitioners who will enrich the conversations with perspectives from beyond UVA and the academy.